I3A-NavSys/utrafman_sim/docs/install.md

 ![Gazebo](./img/gazebo.png 'Gazebo simulator. :size=600px')

 >:warning: U-TRAFMAN has been developed and tested in the specified ROS/Gazebo versions.
-While it might work in other versions, there are no guarantees of compatibility.
+While it might work in other versions, there are no compatibility guarantees.